openvinotoolkit/mediapipe/mediapipe/calculators/ovms/calculators.md

   }
 }
 ```
-In `OpenVINOModelServerSessionCalculator1 we set 1servable_name1 with the model name we found earlier.
+In `OpenVINOModelServerSessionCalculator` we set `servable_name` with the model's name we found earlier.
 In `OpenVINOInferenceCalculator` we set input & output tags names to start with `TENSORS`.
 We then need to map out those tags to actual model names in `mediapipe.OpenVINOInferenceCalculatorOptions` `tag_to_input_tensor_names` and `tag_to_output_tensor_names` fields.

 3) Third step is *optional* but may be required if model has multiple inputs/outputs and is using vector of some types as input/output packet types.
-Lets assume model produces several outputs - we have to figure out the correct ordering of tensors - expected by the graph.
-When we do that we need to add following section to `OpenVINOInferenceCalculatorOptions`:
+Let's assume model produces several outputs - we must figure out the correct ordering of tensors - expected by the graph.
+When we do that, we need to add following section to `OpenVINOInferenceCalculatorOptions`:
 ```
 output_order_list: ["Identity","Identity_1","Identity_2","Identity_3"]
 ```
-In case of multiple inputs we have to do similar steps.
+In case of multiple inputs, we must do similar steps.